MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/includes/tabs-hand-tracking-2.md

 # [4.25](#tab/425)

-The HoloLens 2 tracks spatial gestures, which means you can capture those gestures as input.
-You can find more details about gestures are the [HoloLens 2 Basic Usage](https://docs.microsoft.com/hololens/hololens2-basic-usage) document.

 You can find the Blueprint function in under **Windows Mixed Reality Spatial Input**, and the C++ function by adding `WindowsMixedRealitySpatialInputFunctionLibrary.h` in your calling code file.

 ![Capture Gestures](../images/unreal/capture-gestures.png)